 What information we collect

-We processes your personal information to meet our legal, statutory and contractual obligations and to provide you with our products and services.
+We process your personal information to meet our legal, statutory and contractual obligations, and to provide you with our products and services.
 We will never collect any unnecessary personal data from you and do not process your information in any way, other than as specified in this notice.

-The personal data that we collect from is –
+The personal data that we collect from you is –

 How we use your information